 1. Multiple Tax Withhold Forms May Result in Too Few Withholdings

-While you may not enjoy paying taxes and taking home a smaller paycheck, you do want to be sure they have been prepared correctly and withheld from your paychecks all year so you don’t owe a crazy amount of money come next April.
+While you may not enjoy paying taxes and taking home a smaller paycheck, you do want to be sure they have been prepared correctly and withheld from your paychecks all year.
+This way you don’t owe a crazy amount of money come next April.

-If you have multiple jobs, a separate withholding form must be filled out for each employer, and neither of those forms takes into account what is withheld from the other employer.
+If you have multiple jobs, a separate withholding form must be filled out for each employer.
+But, neither of those forms takes into account what is withheld from the other employer.
 Once your taxes are calculated, you might find that you owe a substantial amount in income tax for the year as a result.

 How Do You Avoid Owing Too Much and File an Accurate Return?

 The answer is to simply change your withholding on a new W-4 Form with your employer.